Raag Yaman – Easy Beginner’s Guide

 Yaman is called the King of the entire raga, while “Puriya Dhanashree” is termed as the King of the entire evening ragas.
 Yaman means the full moon.
 Hazrat Amir Khusrau composed the raga at the time of Khilji dynasty.
 Hazrat Amir Khusrau (real name Abul Hasan) is the only one termed ‘Hazrat’ in the realm of Music; as he is the creator of Khayal, Ghazal, Raga Yaman, Gulnux (a genre of music), sitar, tabla and baya.

 Raga Yaman is performed at a time when nature or the universe creates an ambience of complete surrender to the ultimate, after a hectic day.
-The rasa of Yaman emits when nature takes all the living beings in her lap with kindness and generosity.
+The raga of Yaman emits when nature takes all the living beings in her lap with kindness and generosity.
 Yaman is a raga through which one can purify oneself with the holy hum of evening prayer at a mosque, temple, pagoda or church.
 Raga Yaman is an evening raga which is romantic in nature.

 Raga Yaman generates bhakti, gambhir, shringar, serene and suggestive rasa.
 Yaman is the defining raga of its own thaat Kalyan, meaning the full moon.
 Similar ragas are Yaman Kalyan and Maru Behag.